 The amount of emissions of any oil company shown on the chart is the combination of both the greenhouse gases released during the process of extracting the oil from the ground and the burning of all that oil by customers who use it to power their cars or to generate electricity, for instance.

 Due to the high levels of emissions in both their operations and the consumption of their product, fossil fuel companies are the top emitters.
-According to one study, since 1988 just one hundred companies have released 71 percent of industrial greenhouse gas emissions—the top ten of which are fossil fuel companies.
+According to one report, between 1751 and 2017 just 103 companies have released more than two-thirds of industrial greenhouse gas emissions—the top ten of which are fossil fuel companies.